dtime/dhal_specification/README.md

-# HAL - Hypertext Application Language
+# DHAL - Data-template Hypertext Application Language

 ## A lean hypermedia type

 HAL is a simple way of linking with JSON or XML.

 It provides a set of conventions for expressing hyperlinks to, and embeddedness of, related resources - the rest of a HAL document is just plain old JSON or XML.
+DHAL is a superset of hal adding support for data-templates.

-This repo contains a formalised specification of HAL (see [hal\_specification.md][1]).
+This repo contains a formalised specification of DHAL (see [dhal\_specification.md][1]).

 For a friendlier, more pracitcal introduction to HAL you can read this article: [JSON Linking with HAL][2].

 ## Discussion Group

 If you have any questions or feedback about HAL, you can message the [HAL-discuss mailing list][3].

 ## Contributing
 If you think some part of the spec needs changing, just fork this repo